 Six Systems

 The Six Systems is Jason Hreha’s personality model for understanding motivations and predicting behavior.
-Unlike traditional personality frameworks based purely on behavioral observation, the Six Systems grounds personality traits in neurobiology by identifying six core cognitive and behavioral systems rooted in specific neural networks.
+Unlike traditional personality frameworks (e.g., Big Five, HEXACO) based primarily on factor analysis of self-report data, the Six Systems grounds personality traits in neurobiology and explicitly incorporates cognitive ability, a factor often predictive of real-world outcomes that is typically modeled separately from trait frameworks.
+It identifies six core cognitive and behavioral systems rooted in specific neural networks.

 The Six Systems